rsdoiel/antenna/planet.md

 ---

-## President congratulates Irish University Challenge winner
+## Watch: Dublin student on 'dream' University Challenge win

 date: 2025-05-13, from: RTÉ News

-President Michael D Higgins has congratulated Oscar Despard on captaining his team from Christ's College, Cambridge, to victory in the final of University Challenge.
+The Dublin student who led Christ's College, Cambridge to victory in the final of University Challenge has described the experience as 'a dream come true'.

 <br>